 Personal safety should always be your top priority when undergoing any sort of treatment for a medical condition, such as androgenic alopecia.
 With hair loss, the probability of finding and potentially purchasing unregulated treatments that could damage your health is high.
 Remember – no amount of hair is worth potential long-term health consequences.
 Fortunately, laser hair therapy is regarded as one of the safest hair loss treatments available.
-No two laser hair therapy devices are alike, and weighing the potential cons requires both attention to detail and a comprehensive evaluation.
+No two laser hair therapy devices are alike, and weighing the potential pros and cons requires both attention to detail and a comprehensive evaluation.

 The Laser Hair Therapy Difference

 LLLT is not new in the medical field.
 Since the 1960s, physicians have relied on laser therapy to alleviate the symptoms associated with chronic neuropathic and musculoskeletal ailments.
 At low levels, lasers soothe pain and inflammation while preventing further tissue damage.

 Unlike hair loss prescriptions like finasteride which can interfere with the body’s natural processes or aggressive operations that involve wounding and sedation, low-level laser light therapy (LLLT) is an entirely non-invasive method of regrowing thinning or shedding hair.
 LLLT engages photobiomodulation or phototherapy in stimulating cellular metabolic activity at the scalp – all without ingesting medications or surgically modifying hair follicles.
 Laser therapy naturally draws nutrients and blood flow to the scalp so follicles can re-enter the hair growth cycle as normal.